Radiology - An Exciting Specialty

 An observer or shadowing experience is an opportunity to see firsthand what a typical day in radiology is like, observe the breadth of care provided by radiologists, and learn about career paths in medicine.
 Observers do not provide any medical care and do not engage directly with patients.
 This is exclusively an opportunity to shadow a clinical radiology faculty member as they go about their day.
 Clinical faculty members may be teaching medical students, residents, or fellows as part of their workday.
 When such activities occur, the observer simply observes unless directly asked to participate.

-An observer experience may be brief, for example, one morning, or it may be extended, such as every morning for a week or once a week for several weeks.
-The length of the observer experience is negotiated between the observer and the faculty sponsor.
+An observer experience is typically once a week for several weeks.
+The length of the observer experience is negotiated between the observer and the prehealth liaison.

 What Is a Faculty Sponsor?

-Every student must have a faculty sponsor.
 A faculty sponsor is a member of the Emory Radiology clinical faculty who will supervise and mentor the student throughout the observer experience.
+Sponsors are members of the EROP Committee who represent their division.

 Who Is Eligible for an Observer Experience?

-The observer experience benefits a range of learners.
-Undergraduate students pursuing a pre-medicine or pre-health program may improve their medical school applications because most medical schools expect (and may even require) applicants to undertake health sciences-related internships and observerships.
-Observer experiences help build relationships with faculty who may be willing to write letters of recommendation.
+Our observer program is designed to benefit Emory University undergraduate students who are pursuing a pre-medicine or pre-health program and may use the experience to enrich their medical or other professional school applications.
+Observer experiences also help build relationships with faculty who may be willing to write letters of recommendation.

 General Requirements: